On the Convergence of Continuous Constrained Optimization for Structure Learning: Background

-where $\alpha_{k+1}$ is given by Eq. \eqref{eq:alm_2}. \end{thmlist} \end{theorem} An important consequence of Theorem~\ref{thm:alm} is that if $\rho_k$ is larger than both $\bar{\rho}$ and $\|\alpha_k - \alpha^*\|/\delta$, then inequalities~\eqref{eq:theta-ineq} and \eqref{eq:alpha-ineq} hold.
-If, in addition, $\rho_k > M $, then $\alpha_k \rightarrow \alpha^*$ by~\eqref{eq:alpha-ineq} and $\theta_k \rightarrow \theta^*$ by~\eqref{eq:theta-ineq}, \emph{without increasing $\rho_k$ to infinity}.
-This property often motivates the usage of the ALM over the other approaches for constrained optimization.
-For example, the classical QPM requires bringing the penalty coefficient $\rho_k$ to infinity, which may lead to ill-conditioning issues when solving~\eqref{eq:alm_1}.
-This was the original motivation given by~\citet{Zheng2018notears} and its extensions for using the ALM.
-In this work, we show that this standard result does not apply in the context of learning DAGs and that, as a consequence, the ALM behaves similarly to the QPM, which we present in Section~\ref{sec:qpm}.
+where $\alpha_{k+1}= \alpha_{k}+ \rho_{k}h(\theta_k)$. \end{theorem} An important consequence of Theorem \ref{thm:alm} is that if the penalty coefficient $\rho_k$ is larger than both $\bar{\rho}$ and $\|\alpha_k - \alpha^*\|_2/\delta$, then the inequalities \eqref{eq:theta-ineq} and \eqref{eq:alpha-ineq} hold.
+If, in addition, $\rho_k > M $, then $\alpha_k \rightarrow \alpha^*$ by \eqref{eq:alpha-ineq} and $\theta_k \rightarrow \theta^*$ by \eqref{eq:theta-ineq}, \emph{without increasing the coefficient $\rho_k$ to infinity}.
+This property often motivates the usage of the ALM over the other approaches, e.g., QPM, for constrained optimization.
+Specifically, this was the original motivation provided by \citet[Proposition~3]{Zheng2018notears} for using the ALM.
+The reason is that the QPM requires bringing the penalty coefficient $\rho_k$ to infinity, which may lead to ill-conditioning issue when solving the minimization problem.
+In the next section, we examine the required conditions and show that Theorem \ref{thm:alm} does not apply to the continuous constrained formulation proposed by \citet{Zheng2018notears,Zheng2020learning}.